vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-07-24-datomic-web-app-a-practical-guide.md

  (e.g `:person.v2/id`).

 You probably won't ever need to delete an attribute.
 Just stop using it in your application code.
+ Optionally, you can mark an attribute as deprecated:
+ * by updating its documentation, e.g `:db/doc "DEPRECATED - use :person/firstName and :person/lastName instead.
+A person's name"`
+ * by adding a home-made deprecation attribute (e.g `:attr/deprecated`) *to the attribute itself*, since Datomic attributes are themselves entities.

 Finally, you will sometimes need to run a migration that does not consist of modifying the schema, but the data itself (fixing badly formatted data, adding a default value of a new attribute, etc.).